karthik/ddd/04-data_licensing.md

 ### Copyrighted data

-If you are working with data that is already copyrighted, say for example under the CC BY or CC0 notice, then you must give ensure that you follow the appropriate guidelines for giving credit (), if it is needed
+If you are working with data that is already copyrighted, say for example under the CC BY or CC0 notice, then you must give ensure that you follow the appropriate guidelines for giving credit.

 ### Data embargo

 Data under an embargo means that the data cannot be shared more widely until a specific release time.
-If you are sharing data under an embargo, then detailed information on the embargo needs to be included.
-Additionally, a license should be included
+If you are sharing data under an embargo, then detailed information on the embargo needs to be included in the README, and in separate correspondence with those who receive the data.

 ## Adding a license to your data